Arteriosclerosis and atherosclerosis are sometimes used to mean the same thing, but there's a difference between the two terms.

 Arteriosclerosis occurs when the blood vessels that carry oxygen and nutrients from your heart to the rest of your body (arteries) become thick and stiff — sometimes restricting blood flow to your organs and tissues.
 Healthy arteries are flexible and elastic, but over time, the walls in your arteries can harden, a condition commonly called hardening of the arteries.

-The plaque can burst, triggering a blood clot.
 Although atherosclerosis is often considered a heart problem, it can affect arteries anywhere in your body.
-Atherosclerosis may be preventable and is treatable.
+Atherosclerosis can be treated.
+Healthy lifestyle habits can help prevent atherosclerosis.

 Symptoms of moderate to severe atherosclerosis depend on which arteries are affected.
 For example: